Hamzah-Zaza/Hamzah-Zaza/README.md

   </details>

-<h3> 📫 Contact  information </h3>
-Visit my <a href="https://www.linkedin.com/in/hamzah-zaza-521136270/">LinkedIn</a>
- profile for more information about my professional experience and qualifications.

 <h3> 📄 GitHub portfolio </h3>
 I invite you to check out my <a href="https://hamzah-zaza.github.io/">Github Portfolio</a>, which includes a diverse range of projects, complete with video demos that effectively demonstrate their functionality.
 On my portfolio page, you will also find a concise introduction about myself.
 Additionally, here are some quick stats regarding my GitHub activity.
 <br>